Project Structure

 Note

-If separated into independent files, after splitting the ux/css/js files, the ux file cannot contain the template tag.
+When split into separate files, the ux file cannot contain the template tag.

 # File Storage